pptestpptest/Nodes/Configuration.md

 While Nodes works out-of-the-box with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) (for iOS), the following custom configuration is required to use other UI frameworks, such as [AppKit](https://developer.apple.com/documentation/appkit).

-## Configure the Xcode Template Generator
+## Configure the Xcode Templates Generator

 Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.